-The main tool for a physical oceanographer is an instrument for measuring electrical conductivity, temperature, and pressure/depth (CTD), whose output parameters can be used to calculate the practical salinity and density of seawater using an accepted “equation of state” based on these three physical parameters.
+The primary tool for a physical oceanographer is an instrument for measuring electrical conductivity, temperature, and pressure, which historically called a CTD-system (as the abbreviation of Conductivity, Temperature, Depth), also being named at beginning a “submersible salinometer” or an STD.
+The output parameters of a CTD-system are used to calculate the practical salinity and density of seawater using the Practical Salinity Scale 1978 and the Thermodynamic Equation of State 2010 of seawater, based on these three measured physical parameters.

 Foundation of electronics in Oceanography

-It was a gift from Sir William Siemens, a complete deep-sea electrical thermometric system, which he designed on the principle of the variation of the electrical resistance of a conductor with its temperature.
-In the Bakerian Lecture for 1871, he showed that this principle might be applied to the construction of an electrical thermometer, which would be of use in cases where a mercurial thermometer was not available.
+It was a complete deep-sea electrical thermometric system, a gift from Sir William Siemens, which he designed on the principle of the variation of the electrical resistance of a conductor with its temperature.
+Sir Charles William (Carl Wilhelm) Siemens was a great German-British electrical engineer and businessman.
+In 1850 he established the London sales office of Siemens & Halske, the engineering company producing telegraphs, which his brother Werner had founded in 1847 at Berlin.
+He started selling such devices to the wire rope producer Newall&Co, which soon outsourced test jobs for cables to Siemens and such enabled the new company to enter the ocean cable-laying business.
+Siemens pursued two major themes in his inventive efforts, one based upon the science of heat, the other based upon the science of electricity; and the electric thermometer was, as it were, a delicate cross-coupling which connected both.
+In the Bakerian Lecture for 1871 “On the Increase of Electrical Resistance in Conductors with Rise of Temperature”, he showed that this principle might be applied to the construction of an electrical thermometer, which would be of use in cases where a mercurial thermometer was not available.
 He devised an instrument for measurement temperatures where the greatest degree of accuracy is required, as in the case of deep-sea observations.

-Further, the “electricians” were at that time quite prominent in natural philosophy and were the ones who first floundered out to sea with machinery to lay cables.
-No doubt there was something missing in this development.
+The “electricians” were at that time quite prominent in natural philosophy and were the ones who first floundered out to sea with machinery to lay cables.
+No doubt something missing in this story.
 Perhaps something was found to be incompatible with some feature of the sea or maybe it was just poor cable insulation.
-I would rater blame the conservativeness of Challenger’s naturalists, who were not familiar with electronics and had no personal scientific interest in testing Seimens’ thermometer, rather put effort into extensive testing glass-mercury reversible thermometers, widely used in the expedition.
+I would also suspect the lack of practical expiernce with electrical devices of Challenger’s Lieutenants.
+They were in charge for temperature measurement in the expedition, but were not familiar with handling electric circuitry and had no personal scientific interest in testing Seimens’ thermometer, rather put effort into extensive testing glass-mercury reversible thermometers, widely used in the expedition.
 “No permanent place was fitted for galvanometer or apparatus, and in consequence continuous and careful observations were not made”(Challenger Report).
 It is hard to tell why it happened because the records of mild successes soon become dim for many years ahead. ” When accurate temperature observations are required from the intermediate depths, this instrument is especially valuable, and it will in all probability be intensively used in future deep-sea investigations.”
 (Challenger Report).